 There are two routes that could be used to reach Deosai Plains.
 The first and recommend one is to reach Deosai from Astore Valley.
 The second route is from Skardu.

 To reach Deosai via Astore valley you will head to Astore road on the Karakorum Highway.
-From there you will be going straight to Astore valley then the last stop would be a village named Chilam.
-You can also make a stop at Astore Bazar and have a meal or buy goods.
+From there you have to go straight to Astore valley till the last stop, it would be a village named Chilam.
+You can also make a stop at Astore Bazar and have a meal or buy goods, you can also stay at hotels in Astore.
 It is also advised to take eatables with you on Deosai Plains.

 The road condition from Astore to Deosai route is a doable job for small cars.
-The road has patches of newly constructed road, as well as damaged road from many regions.
-If you have 4×4 vehicle for Doesai Tour, then it will be a comfortable tour for you!
-There are risks for smaller vehicle, as you can not to Skardu via Deosai plains.
+The road has patches of newly constructed road, as well as damaged roads from many regions.
+If you have 4×4 vehicle for Deosai Tour, then it will be a comfortable tour for you!
+There are risks for a smaller vehicle, as you can not to Skardu via Deosai plains.

 The road condition on the Deosai Plateau is suitable for 4×4 vehicles.
 If you have a smaller vehicle then this could be a problem in many spots.
 Additionally, it is not advised for smaller vehicles to get to Skardu via Deosai Plains.